yyang9301/AHW/README.md

 ## 2016/09/29
 * Calculated extreme events for SAWS time series based on a static analysis period (1981 - 2010)
-* Changed file naming convention for extreme event results to differentiate the results calculated with the static periodd
+* Changed file naming convention for extreme event results to differentiate the results calculated with the static period
+* Created function that calculates distance AND bearing between any two sites
+* Calculated distance and bearing between all possible sites within and among datasets